mikedilger/mosaic-spec/docs/rationale.md

 via self-signed certificates, nor can we expect ed25519 algorithms to be supported by the browsers (they are not supported as of this writing by any major browser).

+Additionally, QUIC based on UDP does not work over Tor which is based on TCP.

-So for these clients, an alternate form of server-to-client authentication must be devised and a WebSocket transport that supports them must be made available.
+So for these clients, an alternate form of server-to-client authentication must be made available, and the WebSocket transport fits this bill.